What to Do If You See Tax Topic 151 and Code 1242

 Why doesn't the IRS just come out and say that they're reviewing your tax return?
 Why do they use these confusing codes?
 Ultimately, that's anyone's guess, but the vague codes may be due to the fact that there are so many different reasons to review a tax return.

 When real taxpayers discussed this topic on Reddit, they cited a variety of reasons for these codes.
-The IRS reduced some of their refunds for improperly claimed credits and held some refunds for unpaid child support.
-In some cases, users got these codes because they needed to verify their identity before the IRS was willing to send out the refund.
+The IRS reduced some of their refunds for improperly claimed credits.
+Although it's never nice to see your refund go down, this is better than receiving an erroneous refund and then being required to repay it.
+In some other cases, the IRS held refunds for unpaid child support.
+In some cases, users got these codes because they needed to verify their identity before the IRS was willing to send out the refund--generally, if this is the case, you will receive a notice such as the CP5071C or an LT-4883C.
 The following sections outline more details about each of these issues.

 What Is Tax Topic 151?